-- Record basic details on family group sheets and pedigree charts, and take them with you to libraries etc. Write dates as 9 May not 9/5 (which to some people means 5 Sep).
+- Record basic details on family group sheets and pedigree charts, and take them with you to libraries etc. Write dates as 9 Nov not 9/11 (which in some countries means 11 Sep).
 Write placenames in full, with State or county, and country.
 My favourite charts are available (free) via my Downloads page.
 A useful book is Keeping Your Records in Order: Family History and Genealogical Record Management System (Marie McCulloch).

 - It is essential to record, in detail, the SOURCES of all information.
 If you don't know where you obtained a fact, you can't assess its reliability, and you may not be able to find the source again later.
 In record offices, make a note of the creating department, series title, document title and date, and location number.
 For published items, note the author, title, publisher, date and place of publication, and library location.
 Read Evidence!
 Citation and Analysis for the Family Historian (Elizabeth Shown Mills).

 - Join a Genealogical Society or Family History Society, at least for a year or two, and make good use of their journal, library and other member services.
 They often hold records that are not available anywhere else.
 Many Australian societies hold some overseas records.
 Church of Latter Day Saints Family History Centres can also help, especially with original census records and parish registers.

 - Attend seminars held by genealogical societies, special interest groups, public libraries, record offices etc. Check for announcements on my 'Talks' page or my Facebook page or in my genealogy newsletter (free).

 - Use the Australian gazetteer to search for place names and map locations.